DeathNet123/sparklers/content/posts/What_is_Sparklers.md

 They say the new year brings joys and a sense of motivation, and oh boy, was I ever in more need of motivation.
 I decided to move on and started to pick up the pace again.
 By this time, I managed to somewhat have enough overview of the userland and was ready to delve into kernel land exploitation.

 As I was absolutely excelling in my exploration of the kernel security module at Pwn College, I saw an opening at Ebryx and decided to give it a shot.
-To my surprise, I was hired and on-boarded a week before the start of my eighth semester.
+To my surprise, I was hired and on-boarded a week before the start of my eight semester.

 I completed most of FYP research during the probabtion period at Ebryx and by the end of August I graduated from the university.